voilawalla/voilawalla.github.io/_posts/2016-04-07-what-to-do-on-monday-morning.md

 ---
 layout: post
-title: “What to do on Monday morning”
+title: What to do on Monday morning
 date: 2016-04-07
 ---